-Division Namo Program Name Description DIVISION Name Program Name Description County Manager County Manager's Office Support Administrative staff who perform daily activities of the Community and Administrative Services Department and General Government Department.
+Division Name Program Name Description County Manager County Manager's Office Support Administrative staff who perform daily activities of the Community and Administrative Services Department and General Government Department.
 Assists the general public, over the telephone and in person, with all questions and requests for service, ensuring that the public is directed to the appropriate office able to resolve special inquiries.
 Provide the following: schedules meetings with citizens, manages incoming and outgoing correspondence and coordinates services provided to the County Manager, handles travel arrangements, and procurement and accounts payable.
-County Manager Office Support рауаше.
 County Manager Administration/ Chief of Staff Executive staff who oversees, manages, coordinates, and performs daily activities of the Community and Administrative Services Department, General Government Department, and Commission Services.
-Oversees the accreditation process and identifies applicable grants for County departments.
+Accreditation Oversees the accreditation process and identifies applicable grants for County departments.
 Accreditation compliance is accomplished by offering guidance, training, and support to facilitate the review, and if necessary, revision of departmental policies and procedures to ensure compliance with established accreditation standards.
 Accreditation will conduct assessments, reviews, and inspections of departmental records and operations to determine compliance with policies and procedures, state and national standards, best practices and prior audit findings.
 Represents the County at professional associations and with state and national accrediting bodies.
-Researches and communicates to the appropriate department grant County Manager Accreditation Office opportunities.
-Supports departments in grant writing, application completion, and submittal, when requested.
+Researches and communicates to the appropriate department grant opportunities.
+Supports departments in grant writing, County Manager Office application completion, and submittal, when requested.